8-section advocates training manual with questions and answers.

 In future, the manual will be refined to include self-directed Internet-based learning for individuals and groups, including the facility to track progress and test yourself.

-This resource is part of a copyright-free project that is available on the i-Base website to download in various formats, or to work online.
+This resource is part of a copyright-free project for non-commercial use, that is available on the i-Base website to download in various formats, or to work online.
 As with other treatment information produced by i-Base we encourage translations into other languages.
+A credit to i-Base.info is always appreciated.

 This update and web publications was paid for by an educational grant from Network for European AIDS Treatment (NEAT).